mmbman/Katagiri/1984-03-16-The-Awakening-of-Faith.md

 **Question:** Hojo-san, when you say that this book has to do with awakening Mahayana faith as opposed to Hinayana, what is it?

-**Katagiri:** Yes.
+**Katagiri Roshi:** Yes.
 I said Hinayana, but Maha doesn’t mean great as opposed to small.
 No. I don’t mean this.
 But the term Mahayana is used very naturally opposed to Hinayana.
 So Mahayana is the understanding Buddha’s Way in a broad perspective.
 But in this case, the term maha doesn’t mean great opposed to small.

 **Question:** Okay.
 Does Hinayana mean just like cultivating ones own psychological...

-**Katagiri:** Yes, that is a very common understanding of this.
+**Katagiri Roshi:** Yes, that is a very common understanding of this.

 #### 32:48

 **Question:** Hojo-san, you said there are different practices for those with non-backsliding faith and those with backsliding faith.
 How do you know if you have backsliding faith or non-backsliding faith?

-**Katagiri:** *[Chuckles.]* Well, I think you can know pretty well in your everyday life.
+**Katagiri Roshi:** *[Chuckles.]* Well, I think you can know pretty well in your everyday life.
 In spiritual life, you can’t always stay in strong spiritual faith.
 Even though you believe that you have strong spiritual faith, still within the faith, you can see the up and down slide.
 Sometimes you don’t want, sometimes you want.
 Sometimes you have doubt, you become very skeptical.
 Apparently you do zazen strongly, you believe Buddhism, but still there is skeptical doubt.
 So doubt and skepticism are kind of, this is kind of backsliding your faith.

 So more or less, you have this kind of backsliding faith.
 In order to have not-backsliding faith, you have to practice for a long time.
 But basically, we are already living in the realm of unbacksliding faith, because we are already embraced by the essence of existence, being.
 Even though you realize or you don’t realize, you are embraced by the universe.
 So from this point, wherever you may go, you are always at the stage of not-backsliding faith already.
 But we don’t see it.
 That’s a problem for us.
 That’s why we have to notice, we have to realize it, and we have to practice it.